Boozy Bachelorette Party in Austin Texas

 Westin Rooftop Pool - Take in the gorgeous view of Austin while sipping a cocktail poolside.

 Full disclosure several of us had a very early flight on Sunday morning so we played it safe and stayed in after the river.
-We ordered what felt like the entire menu at Torchy's and just chilled.
+We ordered what felt like the entire menu at Torchy's and just hung out together.
 We did play a ridiculous game of Cards of Humanity and watched some classic rom coms with more wine.
 It was pretty perfect if you ask me.

 6th Street - Here you'll find bars, comedy clubs, dance halls and more